 If you’ve experienced any of the following symptoms, you should seek medical attention immediately for a diagnosis:

 - Difficulty concentrating or unable to focus on work

 - Feeling confused and unable to organize your memories or thoughts

 There are three main types of memory loss to be aware of.
 The most common form of memory loss is called anterograde amnesia, which can cause victims to lose all memories of events that occur in their lives after the car accident and other symptoms like confusion and lack of focus.
 Post-traumatic amnesia occurs when victims can’t remember what happened immediately after the accident and is associated with “blackouts.”
 Retrograde amnesia is when victims lose memories that were formed prior to the car accident.

 What can be especially difficult about experiencing memory loss is that if you’re unable to recall your accident, it will be harder to file a personal injury claim against the driver responsible.
 Having hard evidence like crash reports, witness statements, and photos of the accident scene and damages is essential in supporting a claim so you don’t miss your opportunity to recover damages like medical bills, lost wages, property damage, and pain and suffering.

 Bostic Law Group, P.A. is here to help you file your claim and protect your rights to financial compensation from negligent drivers and insurance companies.
-Our car accident attorneys know what evidence to look out for that can prove liability and get you the help you need.
+Our attorneys know what evidence to look out for that can prove liability and get you the help you need.
 Treating traumatic brain injuries can be expensive and require thousands of dollars in emergency costs as well as future costs – we take all of this into consideration when calculating just how much your case is worth.